macluczak/4Health/README.md

 ---------------
 ## Nesting a fragment of a dynamic stopwatch in a fragment of detail

 Presented fragment of the stopwatch implemented inside the fragment of details.
-In order to ensure the correct operation of the application when changing the orientation of the position, the ViewModel class was used, which is part of the Android Jetpack.
+In order to ensure the correct operation of the application when changing the orientation of the position, the <b>ViewModel</b> class was used, which is part of the Android Jetpack.
 Due to the longer lifecycle behavior, the class does not reconstruct itself when changing the orientation of the device.

 <table>
   <tr>